Disperse flows throughout a network based on a input vectors of

 A vector of length equal to the number of

-.
+frompoints, with dispersal from each point then calculated using the corresponding value ofk.
 Return object has single additional "flow" column.A vector of any other length (that is, > 1 yet different to number of

-specified values, and the resultant return object will have an additional 'n' columns, named 'flow1', 'flow2', ... up to 'n'.
+frompoints), in which case different dispersal models will be fitted for each of thenspecified values, and the resultant return object will have an additional 'n' columns, named 'flow1', 'flow2', ... up to 'n'.
 These columns must be subsequently matched by the user back on to the corresponding 'k' values.A matrix with number of rows equal to the number of

-Flows are calculated by default on contracted graphs, via the contract = TRUE
+Flows are calculated by default on contracted graphs, via the contract = TRUE parameter.
+(These are derived by reducing the input graph down to

 junction vertices only, by joining all intermediate edges between each